How to Create Rules in Gmail

 You can create rules from your Gmail inbox, too:

-- Hit the arrow to the right of your search bar.
+- Click on “” (search options) to the right of your search bar.

-How to Create Rules in Gmail on iPhone
+How to Create Rules in Gmail on an iPhone or iPad

 Here’s how to add or remove tabs and inbox categories on your iPhone: